section-io/varnish-cli-bridge/README.md

 secret used to authenticate connections to the Varnish CLI Bridge.
 Can be specified via the `VARNISH_CLI_BRIDGE_SECRET_FILE` environment variable or the `-secret-file` command line argument, with the latter taking precedence.
-Defaults to `/etc/varnish/secret` if not provided.
-File contents must be identical to the secret file passed to `varnishadm` via its `-S` argument.
+If specified the ile contents must be identical to the secret file passed to `varnishadm` via its `-S` argument.

+If left blank the bridge will not send the authentication challenge and so the client should not specify a secret file or value either

 * Listen address: The TCP port and optional interface IP address on which the Varnish CLI Bridge should listen for incoming connections.
 Can be specified